doctrine/phpcr-odm-documentation/en/reference/annotations-reference.rst

 Common optional attributes:

-- **property**: Specify a name for the PHPCR property - defaults to annotated property name.
 - **assoc**: Specify that this attribute should be an associative array.
 The value should be a string which will be used by the PHPCR node.
 Set to an empty string to automatically use the name of the annotated variable appended by "Keys".